cyb3rkitties/cyb3rkitties.github.io/_posts/2023-07-01-horabot-malicious-infrastructure-investigation.md

 ![154.49.9.168.details](horabot/154.49.9.168.details.png)

-Please, not that this screenshot is taken from my notes: unfortunately, going back to Censys for more, I found out that-surprise surprise-services on this last IP were recently taken down:
+Please, note that this screenshot is taken from my notes: unfortunately, going back to Censys for more, I found out that-surprise surprise-services on this last IP were recently taken down:

 ![154.49.9.168.services](horabot/154.49.9.168.services.png)